rareval48/Eng-4--Pi-in-the-Sky-/README.md

 ## Week 2/20-2/24
 We finished our initial code and learned that we have to use a Tello battery so that all 4 motors.
 We also started redesigning our drone body as our current one was really heavy and 3d prining a redesign would help the drone lift off and the acceleration and deacceleration of the drone.

+## Week 2/27-3/3
+We didnt really do much besides keep redesigning our drone and making our code work together.
+One big thing we learned was for turning on our drone motors with an (if) statement we need a print("") statement to make sure that the loop keeps looping.

+## Week 3/6-3/10
+We finished designing our drone and are 3d printing it out.